mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-07-thursday_afternoon_function.md

 ---

-title: Thursday Afternoon - Function
+title: Annotating and Analysing MAGs for Function

 ---

-## Thursday Afternoon - Function

-### Annotating and Analysing MAGs for Function
+## Annotating and Analysing MAGs for Function

 ---